smarter-travel-media/st-metrics/README.md

 ## Who should use st-metrics?

-Internal teams at SmarterTravel are already using st-metrics.
+Teams at SmarterTravel are already using st-metrics in internal projects.
 It should also be useful for anyone running a Spring Boot application.

 If you are *not* running a Spring Boot application, st-metrics probably isn't very useful for you.